chrisparsons83/FFDiscordClub/rules.md

 6.1.
 Draft Date/Time will be determined by the members of each individual league to accommodate all members as best as possible.
 It may not be possible to accommodate all members, but the goal is to accommodate the most members.

 6.2.
-Draft order will be determined by the members of each individual league so long as the order is agreed by majority vote to be sufficiently random.
+Draft order is randomized at least one hour before the draft.
+The method of randomization may be determined by the members of the individual league, but it must be fully random, as deemed by the commissioners.

-6.2b.
-The method of randomization is to only be used to determine the actual draft order.

 6.3.
 It is important that members respond in a reasonable amount of time at the point when the leagues are being created and draft times are being selected.
 Members that don't respond within 72 hours for selecting preferred draft times or aren't signed up for their leagues 72 hours before the draft is scheduled to start may be replaced via the waitlist.